srini-id/ImpexDocs-CodingChallenge/README.md

 *If your code does not build or we can not get it to run based on your instructions, we will not be going any further.*

 Your front end and datalayer can be any technology you wish.
 Choose this wisely as you may want to build certain tests associated with the code so the technology choice can become important.

+## Requirements

+1. You will be required to create three different screens
+  - Screen 1 - Login page
+  - Screen 2 - Shipment summary page which shows a list of all the available shipments on the page
+  - Screen 3 - Page showing the full details of any one of the shipment that is selected from screen 2
+2. Only logged in users should be able to access screen 2 and screen 3.
+If the user failed authentication, there should be adequate messaging
+3. Each user belongs to only one company.
+When a user logs in successfully, they will see the details of all the shipments for that company.
+To verify this, you will need to create at MINIMUM, two users and two companies, to verify that appropriate data is returned for the user.
+4. Shipment Summary page (Screen 2) will be a readonly view of all several fields of a shipment (See more info on `Domain Entity Details` below)
+  - A grid should be available to display all the shipment details
+  - For dummy data, you should have at minimum